pablo-icm/emm/content/publication/diiez-distribution-2004/index.md

   Ocean.
 First, primers specific for eukaryotic 18S rDNA were used in a polymerase chain reaction (PCR) with environmental DNA.
 The amplification products were subjected to denaturing gradient gel electrophoresis (DGGE).
-Transect DOVETAIL (44°W) went from the ice edge (at 60°S) across the Weddell‐Scotia confluence and north to 58°S;
+Transect DOVETAIL (44°W) went from the ice edge (at 60°S) across the Weddell-Scotia confluence and north to 58°S;
   it was sampled in January 1998 (summer).
 Transect DHARMA (between 53°W and 58°W) went from the ice edge in the Weddell Sea (63°S) across the Drake Passage to the South American continental platform (55°S); it was sampled in December 1998 (late